Tomographer/tomographer/README.md

 Installing and Using the Python Package
 ---------------------------------------

-You may want to check out the [online quick start page](https://tomographer.github.io/tomographer/get-started/#python-version).
+For an overview, you may want to check out the [online quick start page](https://tomographer.github.io/tomographer/get-started/#python-version).
-Here is an overview:

 ### Install using PIP — the easy way